Model Scanning

 The scan results are classified by severity:

-- ERROR: Definite security concerns that should be addressed immediately
+- CRITICAL: Definite security concerns that should be addressed immediately

 - WARNING: Potential issues that require review